 Cut a stale cake into slices an inch and a half in thickness; pour over them a good sweet cream; then fry lightly in fresh butter in a smooth frying pan; when done, place over each slice of cake a layer of preserves or you may make a rich sauce to be served with it.

 Sometimes, she made the cake and the sauce the night before and simply heated them both up right before serving.
+It was always delicious.
 This is still one of my favorite desserts, yet it's so simple to make.